BridgeBio Pharma Presents 12-month Results from Phase 2 Study of BBP-418 in Limb-Girdle Muscular Dystrophy Type 2i (LGMD2i)

 - If successful, BridgeBio believes BBP-418 could be the first approved therapy for the treatment of patients with LGMD2i

-/EIN News/ -- PALO ALTO, Calif., Oct.
-14, 2022 (GLOBE NEWSWIRE) -- BridgeBio Pharma, Inc. (Nasdaq: BBIO) (“BridgeBio” or the “Company”), a commercial-stage biopharmaceutical company focused on genetic diseases and cancers, and its affiliate company ML Bio Solutions, today reported 12-month data from the Phase 2 study of BBP-418 in patients with limb-girdle muscular dystrophy type 2i (LGMD2i).
+PALO ALTO, Calif., Oct.
+14, 2022 (GLOBE NEWSWIRE) -- BridgeBio Pharma, Inc. BBIO ("BridgeBio" or the "Company"), a commercial-stage biopharmaceutical company focused on genetic diseases and cancers, and its affiliate company ML Bio Solutions, today reported 12-month data from the Phase 2 study of BBP-418 in patients with limb-girdle muscular dystrophy type 2i (LGMD2i).
 These updated results were presented in an oral presentation at the 27th International Hybrid Annual Congress of the World Muscle Society (WMS), taking place in Halifax, Canada on October 11 – 15, 2022.

 These additional Phase 2 results continue to support the potential for BBP-418 to restore glycosylation of alpha-dystroglycan (αDG), reduce muscle damage, and preserve motor function for patients over time, as demonstrated by the sustained increase in the ratio of glycosylated-αDG over total αDG, reduction in creatine kinase, improvements in NSAD scores, and improvements in 10MWT velocity observed over a 12-month period.